DevExpress/devextreme-cli/README.md

 npm i -g devextreme-cli
 ```

-Alternatively, you can execute ThemeBuilder commands by using npx.
+Alternatively, you can execute DevExtreme CLI commands by using npx.

 ## DevExtreme Application